davidvuong/pozition/README.md

 The idea and project was developed during [ETH NY](https://ethglobal.com/showcase/pozitions-c53qd).
 The original code can be found [here](https://github.com/fritzschoff/notSynthetix).
 This project is an extension of the idea with the intent to build a production-ready dApp.
 Currently WIP.

 Pozition aims to provide a mechanism to allow future positions on Synthetix to be transferrable.
 As of current, positions are tracked and managed directly by Synthetix.
 If you wanted to move a position from one wallet to another, you first have to close the position, withdraw your margin, and transfer sUSD to another wallet.
-This is quite tedious.
+This is quite tedious and may incur tax obligations/losses.

 Using `pozition`, a 1/1 NFT is minted on every position, effectively giving the user a receipt to represent their position for each market they're participating in.
 This allows users to move positions freely without the hassle of closing a position and moving margin.